Tuesday, February 24, 2009

 Their partnership began in late summer.
 Marty finished a documentary feature project and, swept up by election-year politics, was looking for something to do.
 He emailed Quinn, already on the road in Carson City, Nevada, to ask if he needed a photographer.
 The two had never met.

-e-mail stood out.
+Quinn says several photographers contacted him, but "Brett's e-mail stood out.
 I saw his pictures from Argentina on his website and realized he's someone who knows how to travel the way I do.
 We hit it off on the phone right away, and he could leave the next day."
 He drove the 200 miles to San Francisco to pick Marty up and start a journey that did not end until they covered president-elect Obama's first press conference nearly two months later.

-cell phones, a broadband wireless modem, and the same Nikon D80 body and standard 18-135mm lens Marty took to Argentina, the pair spent every waking hour on the job, one driving while the other wrote, edited photos, or planned the next day's itinerary.
+Equipped with two Apple Powerbooks, cell phones, a broadband wireless modem, and the same Nikon D80 body and standard 18-135mm lens Marty took to Argentina, the pair spent every waking hour on the job, one driving while the other wrote, edited photos, or planned the next day's itinerary.

 Marty says they researched past election results and new voter registration figures to find communities where the Obama and McCain campaigns were concentrating their efforts.
 "We could kind of figure out the battleground counties and we'd go see what was going on in them."
 Both campaigns listed their field offices on line.
 "Usually the smaller the area and the less frequently they had to deal with the media, the more accepting and open they were to us."